ClearVision/ClearVision-v6/README.md

 >[ClearVision_v6.theme.css](https://clearvision.gitlab.io/download/v6/latest)

 ## Building from source
-In order build the theme from source you'll need [Sass](https://sass-lang.com) & [PostCSS Autoprefixer](https://github.com/postcss/autoprefixer).
+In order build the theme from source you will need [Sass](https://sass-lang.com) & [PostCSS Autoprefixer](https://github.com/postcss/autoprefixer).
 With [npm](https://npmjs.org/get-npm) installed you can simply run `npm install` to install all missing dependencies and compile the theme into the `/public` folder via `npm run build`.

 **Dependencies:**